jgermain/Phased-Array-Antenna-Simulation-MATLAB-/README.md

 - Beam steering angle (`θ₀`)

 These parameters can be adjusted to explore trade-offs between beamwidth, sidelobe level, and grating lobe formation.

 ---

+## How to Run
+1. Clone or download this repository.
+2. Open `phased_array_simulation.m` in MATLAB.
+3. Modify array parameters at the top of the script as desired:
+   - Number of elements (`N`)
+   - Element spacing (`d`)
+   - Wavelength (`λ`)
+   - Beam steering angle (`θ₀`)
+4. Run the script to generate the radiation pattern and computed performance metrics.

+The script produces annotated radiation pattern plots and prints key performance metrics for the configured array.

+---